pi-lar/neuropil/doc/source/intro.rst

 * type-safe recursive tree structure for (de-)serializing message
 * pre-defined message exchange pattern that ease development
 * C99 compliant and able to run from embedded devices to enterprise applications
-* only one dependency to the external encryption library (libsodium)
+* core library has only one dependency to the external encryption library (libsodium)
 * pull based message exchange to prevent overload and to enable lean management for it services
 * event / task driven architecture (coroutine inspired) which executes small pieces of code asynchronously